Iceman8911/Pokemon_Aura/README.md

 The colours of the text can be edited in "src/battle_message.c".
 Just search for the line with the comment "//For coloured battle text" in the struct "sTextOnWindowsInfo_Normal" .

-STAB moves also has a different text too (somewhat smaller and wider than normal) but is currently being worked on.
+STAB moves also have a different text too (somewhat smaller and wider than normal) but are currently being worked on.